 Over 50 years of research has verified the BOM’s high effectiveness for avoiding pregnancy (99.6%).
 Even the government of China includes the BOM as an approved form of birth control; in keeping with their one child policy.

-Online Charting – www.nfpcharting.com, approved by WOOMB International.
-There are a few other charting apps and websites that claim to be compatible with the BOM, but so far only nfpcharting.com is officially approved.
-This site also has a list of affiliated BOM Instructors.
+Online Charting – www.nfpcharting.com is approved by WOOMB International as is FertilityPinpoint.com.
+There are a few other charting apps and websites that claim to be compatible with the BOM, but so far only the above two options are officially approved.
+NFPCharting.com also has a list of affiliated BOM Instructors.

 iPhone app – nfpcharting

 Online Instruction available at www.learnnfponline.com

 International Website: http://billings.life

 Many BOM Instructors are also willing to provide training online, via Skype or email.

 The Billings Method: Using the Body’s Natural Signal of Fertility to Achieve or Avoid Pregnancy by Dr. Evelyn Billings and Ann Westmore

 This spotlight was written by:

 As a continuation of our Natural Family Planning: How to Get Started Series we will move forward in learning more about the most commonly used, modern, NFP methods.
 This week we are pleased to welcome LTS member and the SymptoPro Instructor Trainer for Northwest Family Services, Lauren Fuller, to give us a review of SymptoProTM Fertility Education!
 Thank you Lauren!